KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/2create-css.md

 1. We need a folder for the stylesheet we'll be creating tonight.
 In VS Code, create the "css" folder for the project and create the _styles.css_ file inside the "css" folder.
+   {% hint style="danger" %}
+Make sure you create the "css" folder inside the project folder, and not inside "images" folder.
+   {% endhint %}

    {% hint style="working" %}
 <details>
 <summary>